openshift/enhancements/enhancements/windows-containers/health-management.md

 When run with the `bootstrap` command, WICD will do the steps required to ensure that Node is created for the instance.
 The `bootstrap` command will start all services that have a `bootstrap` value of true, and exclusively these services.
+All services will be configured based on information from the services ConfigMap.
+WICD will get the ConfigMap tied to the correct operator version, provided as an argument to WICD's `bootstrap` command when invoked by WMCO.

 The `bootstrap` command will have the responsibility of starting the containerd service.
-This is becuase the kubelet service has a dependency on the container runtime; the container runtime must have a reachable endpoint (i.e. `\\.\pipe\containerd-containerd` is open and usable) when kubelet is initialized (with the `container-runtime` and `container-runtime-endpoint` parameters supplied).
-The containerd service will be configured based on the information in the services ConfigMap, a priority 0 service with no dependencies that points to the location of CNI plug-ins on the instance.
+This is because the kubelet service has a dependency on the container runtime; the container runtime must have a reachable endpoint (i.e. `\\.\pipe\containerd-containerd` is open and usable) when kubelet is initialized (with the `container-runtime` and `container-runtime-endpoint` parameters supplied).
+The containerd service will be a priority 0 service with no dependencies, which points to the location of CNI plug-ins on the instance.
 Although CNI config is populated later in the `bootstrap` phase after hybrid-overlay runs, pointing the containerd config to this location is enough to ensure that the service picks up networking config changes without erroring out on start-up or requiring a restart.

 The rest of the functionality is reading the kubelet configuration from the service ConfigMap and starting the kubelet service.
 A key note is that, since networking configuration is now the container runtime's responsibility, kubelet can